Clindamycin Topical SolutionPronunciation

 It is not known whether clindamycin is excreted in human milk following use of Clindamycin Phosphate Topical Solution.
 However, orally and parenterally administered clindamycin has been reported to appear in breast milk.
 Because of the potential for serious adverse reactions in nursing infants, a decision should be made whether to discontinue nursing or to discontinue the drug, taking into account the importance of the drug to the mother.

 Safety and effectiveness in pediatric patients under the age of 12 have not been established.

-Clinical studies for Clindamycin Phosphate Topical Solution did not include sufficient numbers of subjects aged 65 and over to determine whether they respond differently from younger subjects.
+Clinical studies for clindamycin did not include sufficient numbers of subjects aged 65 and over to determine whether they respond differently from younger subjects.
 Other reported clinical experience has not identified differences in responses between the elderly and younger patients.

-In 18 clinical studies of various formulations of Clindamycin Phosphate Topical Solution using placebo vehicle and/or active comparator drugs as controls, patients experienced a number of treatment emergent adverse dermatologic events [see table below].
+In 18 clinical studies of various formulations of clindamycin phosphate using placebo vehicle and/or active comparator drugs as controls, patients experienced a number of treatment emergent adverse dermatologic events [see table].

 Orally and parenterally administered clindamycin has been associated with severe colitis which may end fatally.

 Cases of diarrhea, bloody diarrhea and colitis (including pseudomembranous colitis) have been reported as adverse reactions in patients treated with oral and parenteral formulations of clindamycin and rarely with topical clindamycin (see WARNINGS).